Does Honey Go Bad: Signs of Spoiled Honey

 This low water content environment makes it impossible for bacteria to grow.
 All of the moisture is sucked out of the bacteria and causing them to die.

-During the conversion process, bees add invertase to raw nectar.
+During the conversion process (nectar to honey), the bees add invertase to raw nectar.
 This causes the glucose oxidase enzymes to produce both hydrogen peroxide and gluconic acid.

 These compounds work together to prevent the growth of fungi, bacteria and other micro-organisms that cause food to spoil.